 Buying Broadway tickets can be stressful as there are so many options.
-We share the best place to buy Broadway tickets in this complete guide.
+After many trips to NYC, we share the best places to buy Broadway tickets.

 There are some amazing things to do in the USA and watching a Broadway show should be on your travel plans; it is one of the best things to do in NYC.

-However, one thing that can be tricky when visiting New York (especially in the busier seasons), is buying Broadway tickets and getting tickets at a decent price.
+However, one thing that can be tricky when visiting New York (especially in the busier seasons of NYC), is buying Broadway tickets and getting tickets at a decent price.

 So, as the thoughtful theatre lover that I am, I have shared some top tips for buying Broadway tickets in New York City.